vkhazin/multicloud-courseware/content/k8s-monitoring/lab-datadog-monitoring.md

 # Datadog Kubernetes Monitoring

 1. Using a web browser navigate to [https://www.datadoghq.com/](https://www.datadoghq.com/)
-2. Sign-in or sign-up for a free account
 3. When you are using a brand new datadog account you will see a message to install your first datadog agent, select `Kubernetes` on the left hand and an api-key will be displayed in the instructions
-4. When you are using an existing datadog account navigate to `Integrations` -&gt; `API's` and copy your datadog API key
+4. When you are using an existing datadog account navigate to `Integrations` -&gt; `API's` and copy your Datadog API key
-5. Install \`Datadog-Agent\` on our Kubernetes Cuslter as \`DaemonSet\`
+5. Install \`Datadog-Agent\` on our Kubernetes Cuslter as a \`DaemonSet\`
-6. The cluster we've created earlier is role-based access control \(RBAC\) enabled and we need to provide the \`DataDog-Agent\` necessary permissions for monitoring
+6. The cluster we've created earlier has role-based access control \(RBAC\) enabled and we need to provide the \`DataDog-Agent\` necessary permissions for monitoring
-7. Run the following command Google Cloud Shell connected to K8S cluster:
+7. Run the following command in Google Cloud Shell connected to the K8S cluster:
 8. ```
    kubectl create -f "https://raw.githubusercontent.com/DataDog/datadog-agent/master/Dockerfiles/manifests/rbac/clusterrole.yaml" kubectl create -f "https://raw.githubusercontent.com/DataDog/datadog-agent/master/Dockerfiles/manifests/rbac/serviceaccount.yaml" kubectl create -f "https://raw.githubusercontent.com/DataDog/datadog-agent/master/Dockerfiles/manifests/rbac/clusterrolebinding.yaml"
    ```
-9. Create datadog secret, make sure to use your API key copied in the previous steps:
+9. Create Datadog secret, make sure to use your own API key copied in the previous steps:
 10. ```
-    kubectl create secret generic datadog-secret --from-literal api-key="your-api-key"
+    kubectl create secret generic datadog-secret --from-literal api-key="{your-api-key}"
     ```
 11. Create a new manifest file `datadog-agent.yml` with the content:
 12. ```